runnily/A-website-for-logging-task/README.md

-# The Framework Version 3
+# A website for logging task

 As part of the csc3123 asked to design a webste which should

-  • support multiple users each working on multiple projects,
+1. support multiple users each working on multiple projects,
-  • allow users to log the time they worked on a particular project,
+2. allow users to log the time they worked on a particular project,
-  • let users store notes about their work to include text, links, relevant images (e.g. screenshots), and documents (PDF, Word etc.)
+3. let users store notes about their work to include text, links, relevant images (e.g. screenshots), and documents (PDF, Word etc.)
-  • be secure
+4. be secure
-  • have a RESTful interface
+5. have a RESTful interface

 The PHP development framework was is user defined specific for the module csc3123.
 More information about the php development framework is below: